gitter-badger/auth-middleware/readme.md

         // look for the tokens in the `token` cookie TokenManipulators::cookieExtractor('token'),
     ],
-    // disclose the decoded token using the `token` attribute TokenManipulators::attributeWriter('token')
-);
+    // target the `token` and `token.error` attributes for writing the decoded token or error message TokenManipulators::attributeInjector('token', 'token.error') );
 ```
 The decoder should be swapped if you want to use OAuth tokens or a different JWT implementation.
+Exceptions may be caught and processed by the injector.

 ### `PredicateMiddleware`